Sumithra49/InterviewDashboard/README.md

 }
 ```

-## 🔄 Real-time Features
+## 🔄 Near Real-Time Features

-The platform uses **Socket.IO** for real-time communication:
+- The platform uses 15-second polling to keep interview requests up-to-date:

-### Events
-- `newInterviewRequest` - Emitted when a new application is submitted
-- `requestStatusUpdated` - Emitted when a request status changes
-- `connection` - User connects to the platform
-- `disconnect` - User disconnects from the platform
+- Mechanism
+- The frontend polls the backend every 15 seconds

+- New interview requests and status updates are fetched regularly

-### How it Works
+- How it Works
-1. Applicant submits form on `/apply`
+- Applicant submits a form on /apply

-2. Backend saves to MongoDB and emits `newInterviewRequest`
+- Backend saves the request to MongoDB

-3. All connected recruiters receive the update instantly
-4. Recruiter accepts request, backend emits `requestStatusUpdated`
-5. All clients see the status change in real-time
+- Recruiter dashboard polls the server every 15s to fetch updates

+- Recruiters see the new request or updated status automatically (within 15s)

 ## 🎨 Design Features